cbs-ntcore/cbs_badge/README.md

-This badge is designed to highlight digital fabrication techniques that are commonly used in the [Neurotechnology Core](https://www.ntcore.org/) at the [Center for Brain Science](http://cbs.fas.harvard.edu/) at Harvard University.
+This badge is designed to highlight digital fabrication techniques that are commonly used in the [Neurotechnology Core](https://www.ntcore.org/)(NTCore) at the [Center for Brain Science](http://cbs.fas.harvard.edu/) at Harvard University.

 The NTCore works to accelerate and advance scientific progress through:
 - design and fabrication of novel instrumentation
 - user training and access to a shared fabrication space
-- consultation on instrumentation use, design, fabrication and purchase
+- consultation on instrumentation use, design, fabrication, and purchase

 By building a badge users will learn about:
 - electronics design including making a custom printed circuit board (PCB) using the free and open source [KiCad](https://www.kicad.org/) design software